mouni7781/Using-Machine-Learning-for-Intrusion-Detection-System-on-LEACH-using-Netsim/README.md

 # Intrusion Detection System using Machine Learning
-- 1)import the netsim file using a netsim standard 13.2 version
+1). import the netsim file using a netsim standard 13.2 version
 - 2)open and change the settings of the scenario according to you 3)run the simulation once and you will the metrics 4)out of which extract the battery or energy data from the metrics